tcltk/tcl/doc/markdown/open.md

     When running Tcl interactively, there may be some strange interactions between the console, if one is present, and a command pipeline that uses standard input.
 If a command pipeline is opened for reading, some of the lines entered at the console will be sent to the command pipeline and some will be sent to the Tcl evaluator.
 This problem only occurs because both Tcl and the child application are competing for the console at the same time.
 If the command pipeline is started from a script, so that Tcl is not accessing the console, or if the command pipeline does not use standard input, but is redirected from a file, then the above problem does not occur.

-See the **PORTABILITY ISSUES** section of the [exec] command for additional information not specific to command pipelines about executing applications on the various platforms
+See the [Portability issues] section of the [exec] command for additional information not specific to command pipelines about executing applications on the various platforms

 # Console channels